 - Question bank: We provide a list of questions for you to ask your team so you can always keep your questions fresh.

 Account administrators and reviewers can see data from company-wide metric questions.
-Reviewers will be able to see data from their team's check-ins and anyone they have access to.
+Reviewers will only be able to see data from their team's check-ins and anyone whose Check-ins they have access to view.
 There are no private answers for metric based questions.

 *Metric questions (Yes/No, Numerical, Rating scale) are only available on 15Five Plus and Enterprise.
 With 15Five Plus and Enterprise Plans you can ask, measure, and manage just about anything you can think of for your team.

 4. Decide whether you want the question to appear in every Check-in, on one Check-in only, or if you want to schedule the question to appear regularly on a weekly or monthly cadence.

 - If you select Show in every Check-in, the question will appear on everyone's Check-ins for every period, regardless of their frequency.

 - If you select This is a one-time question, the question will be added to all currently open Check-ins.
 If someone has already submitted their current Check-in, the question will appear on their next Check-in and then disappear.

 - If you select Schedule this question, additional options will expand asking you how often you want the question to appear.
 Options include Weekly, Bi-weekly, Monthly, and Quarterly.

 - Keep in mind your reporters' frequencies when you schedule questions.
 If everyone has different frequencies, it may be difficult to schedule questions on a bi-weekly or quarterly cadence for example.

 5. Check the settings for your question.
 Use the checkboxes if you want to make a question optional or only allow for one written answer.

 6. You're all done!
-Click Add new question to set the question live.
+Click Create new question to set the question live.

 Ask no more than 5 questions total (including company-wide) to keep Check-ins lightweight and true to their name.

 Set up a question queue for your direct report(s) or team